joshcc27/winter_research_brownian_motion_optical_tweezers/README.md

 # Brownian dynamics in optical tweezers

-Solving the Smoluchowski (overdamped Fokker–Planck) equation for a Brownian particle in an optical trap, and using the solutions to study nanoparticles as volume-exploring probes.
+Solving the equation for a Brownian particle in an optical trap, and using the solutions to study nanoparticles as volume-exploring probes.

 ---

-## Scientific aim
+## Aim

 A single nanoparticle held in optical tweezers behaves as an overdamped Brownian particle in a force field.
 Its position density $P(\mathbf{x}, t)$ obeys the Smoluchowski equation, and for a harmonic trap the dynamics are exactly an Ornstein–Uhlenbeck process.
 This project solves that equation in two settings — (a) the trap as a conservative potential, where the steady state is Boltzmann, and (b) the trap with non-conservative scattering forces, where no closed-form steady state exists and a circulating Brownian vortex current appears — and uses the solutions to explore nanoparticles as probes that map their local optical and force environment.
 Because a single trapped particle has no inter-particle interactions, its equilibrium position density is just the barometric (ideal-gas) density in the trap potential.